Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 - The RWF/JSON Converter library does not support groupID property of RWF message when using Websocket Transport with JSON data format.

+- The ServerSharedSocket feature which permits multiple provider applications to reuse a port for load balancing is available only with certain patch levels on Linux 6.
+So, applications that intend to use this feature on Linux 6 must rebuild the RTSDK library (librssl) natively on a Linux 6 platform with the appropriate patch level that supports this feature.

 # Reference Information

     I-COS Questionnaire: 6032